-Ideally a criminal records check should be obtained before an employee or volunteer begins work.
-It must in any case be obtained as soon as
+Ideally a criminal records certificate should be obtained before an employee or volunteer begins work.
+It must in any case be obtained as soon as practicable after the individual's appointment and the application for a criminal records certificate should be submitted before the individual starts work.